 Our approach to sustainability

 As a global organization, we're committed to operating a sustainable and responsible business.
 We understand our obligation to the users of our products, society, employees, and the environment.

 We have set out a long-term commitment, through our four pillars of sustainability, to make things better:

 Permobil has gone above and beyond minimum legal requirements for many years.
 We've been a member of the United Nations Global Compact since 2016, reporting annually on implementation of its Ten Principles.
 We also follow Permobil owner Investor AB's requirements related to sustainability for its holdings.

-How we established our priorities

-We conducted our first materiality analysis in 2019 to establish our sustainability focus areas.
-A new materiality assessment will be undertaken later in 2023 to meet the European Union's forthcoming Corporate Social Reporting Directive.

-Materiality Assessment

-In defining our priorities, we also considered the requirements of our owner, Investor AB, ensuring our priorities would support Permobil's core values of User First, Leading, Trusted and Passionate and the United Nations Global Compact.

-We have seven focus areas where we believe we can contribute to sustainable development, with defined
+01

 Better for users

 Improving their quality of life and ensuring the highest standards of product service, quality and safety

+02

+Better for employees

 Building a safe and respectful workplace with diversity and inclusion as its hallmarks

+03

+Better for the environment

 Minimizing our impact

-Better for business and communities

-Strong business ethics and responsible sourcing

-Prioritized areas • Other areas of interest
+Better for business and communities Strong business ethics and responsible sourcing How we established our priorities We conducted our first materiality analysis in 2019 to establish our sustainability focus areas.
+A new materiality assessment will be undertaken later in 2023 to meet the European Union's forthcoming Corporate Social Reporting Directive.

+In defining our priorities, we also considered the requirements of our owner, Investor AB, ensuring our priorities would support Permobil's core values of User First, Leading, Trusted and Passionate and the United Nations Global Compact.

+We have seven focus areas where we believe we can contribute to sustainable development, with defined targets and associated actions for each of them:

 - 01 Users' quality of life

 - 02 Product and service quality and safety

 - 03 A safe and respectful workplace

 - 04 Diversity and inclusion

 - 05 Environmental impact

 - 06 Ethical Business

 - 07 Responsible sourcing

+8 Sustainability Report 2022 9

 The collection's subtitle 'Don't worry I'll bring a ramp' is a response to the Designers' Nest competition.
 In 2018, I was denied showing my collection at Copenhagen Fashion Week with models in wheelchairs.
 The organizers claimed they could not afford to build a ramp."

 Louise Linderoth, fashion designer

-Case study: My capability
+Case study:

-Through a collaboration with fashion designer Louise Linderoth, Permobil is challenging attitudes and inspiring others to see possibilities in every individual.
+My capability Through a collaboration with fashion designer Louise Linderoth, Permobil is challenging attitudes and inspiring others to see possibilities in every individual.
 The initiative pushes forward why diversity and inclusion matters.
 Louise is behind the fashion brand Lou Dehrot, created to encourage reflection of wheelchair users in the fashion industry and to strengthen the belief that fashion is about the wearer, not the beholder.
 The first collaboration with Permobil in May 2022 centered around Louise's message of "My capability is not based on your assumption", reinforcing the basic principle that people should be defined by who they are, not by our first impression.
 The project drew attention to role models from Sweden, Denmark, Germany and Netherlands, who shared their unique stories.
 This was followed in September at Stockholm Fashion Week, where Louise showed her graduation collection 'Who Chairs?
 (Don't worry I'll bring a ramp)'.
 The collection was based on second-hand suits reconstructed for the sitting position of active manual wheelchair users.
 The show used only wheelchair models and was the only show in Stockholm Fashion Week to do so.
 The message of the collection is clear: inclusion in the fashion industry for wheelchair-users.